steinerkelvin/c-to-wasm-compiler-project/README.md

 ## Trivia

 We have managed to _crash the Clang compiler_ in the course of programming this project.
-Code on the `clang-crash` branch.
+Code is on the `clang-crash` branch.
 Maybe I'll trying to open a bug report later. :P